 Stevia extract is as much as two hundred to three hundred times sweeter than sugar, so you need only the tiniest amount.
 If you use too much, you may taste its bitter licorice-like aftertaste.
 Use it sparingly until you get the hang of it.
 For many uses, you might try vanilla or chocolate-flavored stevia as it tastes less bitter if you happen to use too much.

 Stevia (the leaf) has been used in South America for centuries and in Japan for decades.
 So far, there is no evidence that stevia is anything but safe.
 Some early studies (done with the extract) suggested that it might cause genetic damage in the people who consumed it, but the studies turned out to be flawed because the data were mishandled.

-Stevia does not impact blood sugar levels the way sugar does, and it does not acidify the system the way toxic sugar substitutes do.
+Stevia doesn’t impact blood sugar levels the way sugar does, and it doesn’t acidify the system the way a toxic sugar substitute does.
 There is some evidence to suggest that it may stabilize blood sugar levels, enhance glucose tolerance, and reduce blood pressure—but more research is needed to figure that out for sure.

 If you take blood pressure medication or medication for diabetes, use stevia with caution.
 There is some evidence that it may act synergistically with these medications and could cause hypotension (low blood pressure) and hypoglycemia (low blood sugar).

 Please note that stevia should be used in limited amounts, as it still keeps the taste buds hooked on the “sweet” taste of foods.